655th Intelligence, Surveillance and Reconnaissance Wing

 The United States Air Force's 655th Intelligence, Surveillance and Reconnaissance Wing (655 ISRW) is an intelligence unit stationed at Wright-Patterson Air Force Base, Ohio.

+One of the wing's new squadrons was activated in mid-2011, the 718th Intelligence Squadron at Joint Base Langley–Eustis.
+The squadron was first constituted on 29 April 2011 and activated on 1 May 2011.
+It does not share a history with any other unit prior to April 2011.
+A formal ceremony was held to mark the activation of the squadron on 7 June 2011.

 Units

-The 655th ISR Wing is currently made up of:
+As of early 2019, the 655th ISR Wing was made up of: